 Andrea brings a rare combination of creativity, business acumen, and passion for social inclusion, fostered by her experience at the helm of PTV Productions where she produced over 60 hours of award winning television and interactive documentary programming.
 She serves as a board member for Artscape Youngplace, the Circle of Philanthropy and more recently the Charity Board of Directors at the Centre for Social Innovation.
 Her speaking engagements include Oxford University, the Social Finance Forum, and Philanthropic Foundations Canada.

-Andrea has an Honours Bachelor of Arts in Communications from McGill University and a Diploma in Public Relations from Mount Royal University.
-She has taught nonprofit management, communications and donor development to hundreds of organizations.
+She was most recently acting CEO for the David Suzuki Foundation.
+She was also the founder of Blueprint Fundraising and Communications, and has held leadership roles at Ecojustice and The Banff Centre for the Arts.
+Andrea has an Honours BA in Communications from McGill University and a Diploma in Public Relations from Mount Royal University.
 As a volunteer, she has served on the board of Vancity Community Foundation, Modo and the Association of Fundraising Professionals.

 Liz Shorten is the Managing Vice-President, Operations and Member Services for the Canadian Media Producers Association (CMPA-BC).
 She has been working to build capacity in the film, television and digital media sectors for the past 20 years.
 In her current role she advocates for BC companies, creates policies and strategies to assist in industry growth, and organizes industry and export development initiatives.
 Liz previously held senior positions at the Ontario Film Development Corporation, British Columbia Film, and CBC Television.

 Nationally and locally, Liz sits on a number of boards, and is past recipient of a Women in Film and Television Vancouver Award in honour of her work in support of the film and television industry in BC.